rsdoiel/antenna/going_electric.md

 ---

-## Elon Musk materialy lied to Tesla  (TSLA) shareholders – transcript and proof
+## Elon Musk materially lied to Tesla  (TSLA) shareholders – transcript and proof

 date: 2025-05-20, from: Electrek Feed